jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 layout: post
 title: What I've learned about the design of web APIs
 tags:
- - 3 min read
+ - 5 min read
 ---

 ## Introduction
 ---

 I finished reading two great books where explain everything about APIs (concepts, rules, fundamentals, standards, and so on).
-The main goal is creating APIs easy to use, easy to understand making them simple and predictable!
+The main goal is creating APIs easy to use and easy to understand making them simple and predictable!

 ---